BfE-Technology/BfE-Technology.github.io/index.md

        <img src="assets/img/flask.png">
        <img src="assets/img/vue.png">
      </div>
-     <div>If you are looking to join Technical Advisory team to help our startups, they cover a much broader spectrum of work from app development to fintech and machine learning, and there is always likely to be something for you. </div>
+     <div>If you are looking to join Technical Advisory team to help our startups, they cover a much broader spectrum of work from app development to fintech and machine learning - in short, there is almost always something for you! </div>
       <br>
   </div>
 </div>